teleclimber/Dropserver.org/src/pages/docs/security-model.md

 ### Outgoing Network Connections

 Appspaces must be granted the right to make network requests from the server.
 The calls are only allowed if the destination matches a whitelist.

-At Appspace creation time the Application suggests a list of urls to whitelist, which the user can examine and alter.
-Additions to the whitelist at runtime are possible and require user approval (roadmap feature).
+(This is a roadmap feature, read about the [challenges here](https://olivierforget.net/blog/2024/dropserver-net-requests/).)

 Dropserver also attempts to protect users against unwanted outgoing network connections from the browser side.
 It does so by adding restrictive headers to HTTP responses (in particular a very strict CSP and no CORS).
 Most modern browsers respect these headers.